 8 Reasons We Use WordPress

 Proven.
 WordPress is the most commonly used CMS in the world, and it has held that title for more than seven years.
 It powers The White House, The Walt Disney Company, BBC America, Sony Music, and many, many more.
-All told, around 30% of all active websites, ~60% of all CMS-driven sites are on the platform.
+All told, over 40% of all active websites, ~65% of all CMS-driven sites are on the platform.
 WordPress has been available since 2003, and it has used that time to grow and mature.

 Ease of use.
 If non-technical people will be managing the site and maintaining the content WordPress has a simpler interface and is easier to use.
 And because it’s so prevalent on the web, many have likely used it before (plus it’s simple), making training staff and updating a breeze.